aniasobo/tech-test-bank/README.md

 ### Initial approach:

-Bank - single class
+* Bank - single class
-Basic functionality - Bank is launched in an empty state, prints out an empty dated statement
+* Basic functionality - Bank is launched in an empty state, prints out an empty dated statement
-Creating a Date helper to use in both tests and code
+* Creating a Date helper to use in both tests and code
-Test for the date helper
+* Test for the date helper
-Statement method - returns from other methods: adds header, history formatted
+* Statement method - returns from other methods: adds header, history formatted
+* Expanded test coverage into both unit and feature tests
-simple methods first going by the scenario from spec: deposit, withdrawal
+* simple methods first going by the scenario from spec: deposit, withdrawal
-added private methods to format and return numbers with trailing zeroes
+* added private methods to format and return numbers with trailing zeroes
+* Refactor: in accordance with OO principles I broke down the Bank class into single-purpose subclasses; I also removed the method that formatted the sums and replaced it with string interpolation